SiliconLabs/bluetooth_applications/bluetooth_rssi_positioning/README.md

 ## Setup ##

-To test this application, you can either create a project based on an example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "positioning".

 2. Click **Create** button on the **Bluetooth - RSSI Positioning Asset** or **Bluetooth - RSSI Positioning Gateway** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](images/create_project.png)